555th Fighter Squadron: Vietnam Era & Late Cold War Era

-Udorn RTAFB was small and when a squadron of USAF F-104As was brought there, it was decided to send two flights, half of the 555th, to Ubon RTAFB.
+Udorn was small and when a squadron of USAF Lockheed F-104A Starfighters was brought there, it was decided to send two flights, half of the 555th, to Ubon Royal Thai Air Force Base.
 There was not enough billeting for the entire 555th at Ubon and what was available was not adequate for daytime rest.
 The 8 TFW was the resident unit at Ubon and were flying only night missions (Night Owl) into North Vietnam.
 During the first two weeks at Ubon, the 555th flew day strikes into North Vietnam.
 A barracks-type building was hastily constructed to house the entire 555th and the remaining half of the squadron was brought to Ubon in July 1966, at which time the entire squadron began flying Night Owl missions.
-However, the new building was not air conditioned, so the 555th flew from sunset to about 2300 hours local time.
-The two squadrons of the 8 TFW flew the missions from 2300 to sunrise.
+However, the new building was not air conditioned, so the 555th flew from sunset to about 23:00 hours local time.
+The two squadrons of the 8 TFW flew the missions from 23:00 to sunrise.
 Later in 1966, the 555th was transferred from the 12 TFW to the 8 TFW.

 The 8 TFW later became known as the "Wolfpack" and the 555th led the first strike against MiG airfields in North Vietnam.
 The 555 TFS launched night bombing attacks against North Vietnam on 29 September 1967.
-While at Ubon, the 555th downed additional Migs, including four Mikoyan-Gurevich MiG-21s on 2 January 1967.
+While at Ubon, the 555th downed additional MiGs, including four Mikoyan-Gurevich MiG-21s on 2 January 1967 in Operation Bolo.
 The unit thus became the only "Quad Ace" fighter squadron to that point, with 20 MiGs to its credit.

-In 1968, the Triple Nickel participated in the campaign against the Ho Chi Minh Trail and the Linebacker campaigns against the North Vietnam heartland in 1972.
-During Linebacker I and Linebacker II, the 555th returned to its air superiority role and brought its MiG tally to 39 confirmed victories with ten MiG-17s, three MiG-19s, and twenty-six MiG-21s, producing the first and second USAF aces, and earning the motto, "World's Largest Distributor of MiG Parts".
-From 1966 to 1973, the 555th Tactical Fighter Squadron earned three more Presidential Unit Citations, five Air Force Outstanding Unit Awards with Combat "V" device, the Republic of Vietnam Gallantry Cross with palm, and the 1973 Hughes achievement award.
+In 1968, the 555th participated in the campaign against the Ho Chi Minh Trail and the Linebacker campaigns against the North Vietnam heartland in 1972.
+During Linebacker I and Linebacker II, the 555th returned to its air superiority role and brought its MiG tally to 39 confirmed victories with ten MiG-17s, three MiG-19s, and 26 MiG-21s, producing the first and second USAF aces, and earning the motto, "World's Largest Distributor of MiG Parts".
+From 1966 to 1973, the 555th earned three more Presidential Unit Citations, five Air Force Outstanding Unit Awards with Combat "V" device, the Republic of Vietnam Gallantry Cross with palm, and the 1973 Hughes achievement award.

 After nine years of combat operations, the 555th returned to the United States.
 In 1974, the squadron moved to Luke Air Force Base, Arizona, where it transitioned to the McDonnell Douglas F-15 Eagle and became part of the 405th Tactical Training Wing, training pilots transitioning to the F-15 Eagle.

 The squadron was redesignated the 555th Fighter Squadron (555 FS) on 1 November 1991 and inactivated on 25 March 1994.